taneemtee/regroup-core/README.md

 ![regroup_logo](https://user-images.githubusercontent.com/885552/102808036-8d404980-4374-11eb-8964-2b2676ddde28.png)

-# Regroup-Core
+# Regroup-Corps
-Core platform for The Regroup Project.
+Welcome to the the Regroup Corps.
 This is a non-profit initiative.

 # Motivation
 We were so optimistic about the Internet.
 We thought more information was better.
 Now we know that was wrong.